chainbound/echo-docs/docs/3-usage/1-api-interface.md

                              //   included in a block, or the specified timeout is reached.
 Defaults to false. awaitReceiptTimeoutMs, // (Optional) Number, The timeout (in milliseconds) for the awaitReceipt flag.
-                             //   Defaults to 30000 (30 seconds) if not specified and awaitReceipt is true.
+                             //   Defaults to 30000 (30 seconds) if not specified and awaitReceipt is true. retryUntil,            // (Optional) String, a hex encoded block number until which the bundle should be retried
+                             //   with the same parameters if it is not included in the target block.
     }
   ]
 }